Chihuahuan Desert: Climate

 The desert is mainly a rain shadow desert because the two main mountain ranges which bound the desert, the Sierra Madre Occidental to the west and the Sierra Madre Oriental to the east, block most moisture from the Pacific Ocean and the Gulf of Mexico, respectively.
 Climatically, the desert mostly has an arid, mesothermal climate with one rainy season in the late summer and smaller amounts of precipitation in early winter, the mean daily temperature of the coldest month warmer than 0 C. The majority of rain falls between late June and early October during the North American Monsoon when moist air from the Gulf of Mexico and the Sea of Cortez penetrates into the region, or much less frequently, when a tropical cyclone moves inland and stalls.

 Owing to its inland position and higher elevation than the Sonoran Desert to the west, mostly varying from 480 to 1800 m in elevation, the desert has a slightly milder climate in the summer (though usually daytime June temperatures are in the range of 32 to 40 C), with mild to cool winters and occasional to frequent freezes.
 The hottest temperatures in the desert occur in lower elevation areas and valleys, including near the Rio Grande from south of El Paso into the Big Bend, and the Bolson de Mapimi.
-A subtropical temperature regime describes lower elevations in the Texas Big Bend region up to the Presidio and Candelaria areas, then southward into similar elevations, while a warm temperate temperature regime describes higher elevations and further north.
+A subtropical temperature regime describes lower elevations in the Texas Big Bend region up to the Presidio and Candelaria areas, then southward into similar elevations, while a warm temperate temperature regime describes higher elevations and areas farther north.
 The average annual temperature in the desert varies from about 13 to 22 C, depending on elevation and latitude.

 The mean annual precipitation for the Chihuahuan Desert is 235 mm with a range of approximately 150–400 mm, although it receives more precipitation than most other warm desert ecoregions.
 Nearly two-thirds of the arid zone stations have annual totals between 225 and 275 mm.
 Snowfall is scant except at the higher elevation edges.
 Northern and eastern portions have more definite winters than southern and western portions, receiving a portion of winter precipitation as snowfall most winters.